EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 ## My mistakes while migrating a website without considering Technical SEO

-When I migrated the blog the first thing I ignored were the multiple consequences of doing it abruptly.
-To begin with the sitemap, then the URL structure and finally, as icing on the cake, the absence of a schema.
+When I migrated the blog, the first thing that I blatantly ignored were the multiple consequences of doing it unanticipatedly.
+To begin with the sitemap, then the URL structure and finally, as the cherry on top of the cake, the absence of a schema markup.

 ### The presence of a sitemap is crucial in Tech SEO

-The sitemap that my previous website had was located in a specific address changed its location when I migrated the website, so Google was unable to find the new sitemap, and then what happened?
+The sitemap that my previous website had was located in a specific address, and it changed its location when I migrated the website, so Google was unable to find it, and then what happened?
 Well...
-Google indexed the pages as it could and wanted and, as you probably already know, I suffered the consequences.
+Google indexed the pages randomly, as you probably already know, I suffered the consequences.

-One night my cell phone vibrated to the rhythm of the cascade of warnings that Google Search Console was sending in the form of notifications from my cell phone.
+One night my cell phone vibrated to the rhythm of the cascade of warnings that Google Search Console was sending in the form of notifications.

 {{<box type="info" message="A sitemap is an index, usually in XML format, that lists the pages of your website.">}}

-How could I have prevented it?
-By logging into Google search console and replacing the old sitemap address with the new one and asking google systems for a new reading.
+How could I have prevented this?
+By logging in my Google search console account and replacing the old sitemap address with the new one, and then asking for a new reading.

 ### How I realized that URL structure is important in Tech SEO

-But that wasn't all, after the migration from Wordpress to Hugo Google detected a lot of 404 errors when accessing the old URLs and, as a result of the consequent penalty, my traffic decreased by about 70%.
+But that wasn't all, after the migration from Wordpress to Hugo, Google detected a lot of 404 errors when accessing the old URLs and, as a punishment for being so careless, my traffic decreased by about 70%.

 Why did this happen?
 Imagine that search engines see your website with a URL structure like the following.